Fighting Game Resource.

 Martial arts is and always will be a prominent part of my life... in fact,

-I teach martial arts for a living.
-I'm one of the lucky
+I teach traditional martial arts for a living.
+I'm one of the very lucky

 people out there who loves his job, and I really couldn't imagine doing anything

 else.
-I live for the science of fighting, and fighting games are more
+I've been studying the science of fighting all my life, and fighting games are more

 to someone like me than most people could imagine.
-I've also met many others
+I've also met many other

-games becoming more realistic, more technical, and inspired by real martial
+games become more realistic, more technical, and contain many overtones of real martial

 arts & martial arts principles, but I believe fighting games are good for your

-that you really can't get anywhere else (besides actually sparring or being in a real fight of
+match-up that you really can't find anywhere else (besides actually sparring or being in a real fight of

 of mental concentration; requiring sharp reaction time, precise decisions, prediction

 fight.
-And yes, I do believe being a real-life martial artist
+And yes, I do believe being a martial artist of 20+ years gives me

 "an edge" in fighting games...
 I suppose over two decades of playing

-nearly every fighting game in existence probably helps too. :)
+nearly every fighting game in existence probably helps too. ;) Also worth

-out of pure passion for fighting games... and to ensure that the fighting genre never
+games and artwork.
+I've kept it going all these years to ensure that the fighting genre never

 games weren't so abundant, and certainly weren't "front page"